-- Light Emissions Effects - Create annoyance or interfere with normal activities from light emissions; - Affect the visual character of the area due to the light emissions, including the importance, uniqueness, and aesthetic value of the affected visual resources. - Visual Resources and Visual Character Effects - Affect the nature of the visual character of the area, including the importance, uniqueness, and aesthetic value of the affected visual resources: - Contrast with the visual resources and/or visual character in the study area; and - Block or obstruct the views of visual resources, including whether these resources would still be viewable from other locations.
+- Light Emissions Effects - Create annoyance or interfere with normal activities from light emissions; - Affect the visual character of the area due to the light emissions, including the importance, uniqueness, and aesthetic value of the affected visual resources. - Visual Resources and Visual Character Effects - Affect the nature of the visual character of the area, including the importance, uniqueness, and aesthetic value of the affected visual resources; - Contrast with the visual resources and/or visual character in the study area; and - Block or obstruct the views of visual resources, including whether these resources would still be viewable from other locations.

 As described in Section 3.7, AGC is located in a highly developed area, including industrial, commercial, and some residential uses, and as such has visual character typical of these uses with some natural forest area to the north/northwest.
-The airport is situated on a hill and, excluding components of the Runway 28 localizer, is generally not visible from adjacent locations.
+The airport is situated on a hill and, excluding components of the Runway 10 localizer (located at the Runway 28 end) and Runway 28 MALSR, is generally not visible from adjacent locations.
 Dense vegetation along the Airport fence line and the varying topography generally block views west to the Airport.